-Next, the LISTSERV maintainer stores this file in the usual way, by first making a filelist or catalog entry for it (as outlined in Section 8 File and Notebook Archives) and then storing it with a PUT operation.
+Next, the LISTSERV maintainer stores this file in the usual way, by first making a filelist or catalog entry for it (as outlined in Section 16 Managing Archives using Email) and then storing it with a PUT operation.
 Generally the GET and PUT FACs for this file should specify that the list owner(s) should be able to retrieve and store it.
 The file must be stored in LISTSERV's A directory (the same directory that contains the \.LIST files).